 90 Day Calendar

 * Fe Fit comes with 5 workout calendars.
-Use the one pertinent to the duration of the workout you choose to do and the number of days per week you are working out.
+Use the one pertinent to the duration of the workout you choose to do and the number of days a week you work out.

 Health & User Guide

-The first phase is about your food choices, the second your habits and the third centers around wellness.
+The first phase is about your food choices, the second your habits, and the third is centered on wellness.
 Because the changes are introduced gradually rather than all at once, they are easier to implement.

 If you want to take things to the next level, there are options for doing the workouts more often.